 Sheet 40/41.
-Monte Amiata, Val d'Orcia.
+Monte Amiata, Val d'Orcia map.
 Castel del Piano, Arcidosso, S. Fiora, Abbadia s.
 Salvatore, Piancastagnaio, Roccalbegna, Seggiano, Radicofani, Castiglione d'Orcia, Bagno Vignoni.

-While Volume One covered the eastern, northern and central areas of the Dolomites, book Two completes the picture, focusing on the southern, Brenta and Lake Garda areas.
+Volume One covered the eastern, northern and central areas of the Dolomites, Volume Two completes the picture, focusing on the southern, Brenta and Lake Garda areas.